 Although Frankfurt is nowhere near the top bike-friendly cities in the world, the fact that the city, on one side preaches a pacey metropolitan lifestyle, yet follows an eco-friendly and a relaxing flair on the other, is surely something to adore!

 Have you been to Frankfurt too?
-What’s your favorite version of the city?
-How did you perceive it?
+How did you like it?

 I wrote this post as part of the #VisitFrankfurt campain with Frankfurt Tourism.
 Though my trip in Frankfurt was hosted, all recommendations a ideas are solely mine.
 I only recommend what I really love and see.